silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-01.md

 In this configuration file, the theme `my-theme` is given the highest priority.
 If a template can't be found in that theme, SilverStipe will continue working down the list, trying each theme until it finds a match.
 As a fallback, you'll want to have `$default` as the last entry in your list to ensure the base templates get loaded.

-#### Don't forget to ?flush
+#### Don't forget to `?flush`

 These files are written in YAML, which is a markup language, similar to JSON or XML, that is very [well-documented](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml).
 Configuration is a very rich topic in SilverStripe that we’ll cover in later tutorials, but for now, the only important bit you need to know is that any changes you make to these files requires a cache refresh in order to be used.
-To clear the cache, simply access any page on your site and append ?flush to the URL, e.g. <http://localhost:8888/?flush>
+To clear the cache, simply access any page on your site and append `?flush` to the URL, e.g. <http://localhost:8888/?flush>

-Once the page is loaded, you should see your “Hello, world” page template.
+Once the page is loaded, you should see your "Hello, world" page template.

 #### Setup psr-4 autoloading